AgoraCyber/ethbind-rs/README.md

 # ethbind-rs

-ethbind-rs is a ethereum contract binding code generation framework for arbitrary programming languages.
+ethbind-rs is an ethereum contract binding code generation framework for arbitrary programming languages.

 ## Generator